gerhynes/python-notes/README.md

 ### External Modules

-External modules can be downloaded using pip, Python's package installer.
+External modules can be downloaded using pip, Python's package manager.
+These modules can be found via [PyPi](https://pypi.org/), the Python package index.

 ```python
 python3 -m pip install NAME_OF_PACKAGE